The Complete Guide To Using Zelle For Business

 Zelle is a money transfer service that businesses can use to make and receive payments.
 Our guide tells you how to set up and use Zelle For Business.

-At the same time, Zelle For Business offers only limited payment processing services.
+However, Zelle For Business offers only limited payment processing services.
 Access to the service and features depends on which bank you use, and Zelle is only available within the US.

-Read on for an in-depth look at what Zelle For Business is, what services it offers, what it costs, and what you need to be able to use Zelle For Business.
+Here, we’ll show you what Zelle For Business is, what services it offers, what it costs, and what you need to be able to use Zelle For Business.

 Table of Contents